Comic Book Fantasy Casting

-- Metal Gear: Big Boss was originally based off Sean Connery in appearance, while the box art of Snake was based on Michael Biehn.
+- Big Boss was originally based off Sean Connery in appearance, while the box art of Snake was based on Michael Biehn.
 Snake's codec image for Metal Gear 2 was based on Mel Gibson.
 The other characters had obvious casting as well — most hilariously, Bond Girl-type Holly White was modeled after Christina Applegate.

 - Somewhat weird video game example: Eddie Riggs from Brütal Legend was based on Jack Black from the start, but then Double Fine persuaded him to play the role, which turned it into an example of an Ink-Suit Actor.